 Plans for black:

-Keeping these ideas in mind, we invite you to play through the following Grandmasters’ games where you can see how they put them in practice.
+Keeping these ideas in mind, we invite you to play through the following Grandmasters’ games where you can see how they put them into practice.

 The second game is a good example of how white wants to start a quick attack against the black king.
 Michael Adams is one of the specialists of the Closed Sicilian and has tried many set-ups.